numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Motivation:**

-Currently we often use e.g. ``np.dtype(np.int64)`` to create the DType corresponding to a given scalar type.
-Adding the DType class means that a way to access that class is required.
+Currently we often use e.g. ``np.dtype(np.int64)`` to create the dtype instance corresponding to a given scalar type.
+Adding the DType class means that a way to access that class may be required.

 **Description:**